arajbanshi/easygoui/README.md

 # EasyGoUi

+This is the ui for the GoEasy app.
+This application helps you get metrics for your commute between2 boroughs in NYC.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This application uses api found in https://github.com/arajbanshi/goeasy.git.
+Clone this app, run npm install to install all the dependencies and then run npm start to start the application.
+Make sure you have Nodejs and Angular Cli installed before running this application.
+This application also uses angular environment files to set the environment variables.
+Make sure you have the value set in the right file before running the application for that environment.

+TODO:

 ## Development server